gbif/import-osm/README.md

 This Docker image will import an OSM PBF file using [imposm3](https://github.com/omniscale/imposm3) and a [custom mapping configuration](https://imposm.org/docs/imposm3/latest/mapping.html).

+This version will import into a database with EPSG:4326 projection.

 ## Usage

 ### Download PBF File